 LinkedIn Connector tool allows you to automate sending connection requests to your preferred users on your LinkedIn account.
-This tool can be pretty handy in terms of growing your network in LinkedIn without wasting your time sending connections manually.
+This tool can be pretty handy in terms of growing your network on LinkedIn without wasting your time sending connection requests manually.

 All you have to do is set it up once and it will do the rest.
 Additionally, you can configure it to automatically cancel the pending connection request if they don’t accept it after X days as well.

 How can I access the Connector tool?

 This tool has 4 different tabs: Settings, Sources, Extracted users and Results tab.

-The Settings tab consists of two sections: Run Timers and Settings2
+The Settings tab consists of three sections: Run Timers, Settings and User Filters.